Church Pastoral Aid Society: Work

-CPAS is responsible for Venture and Falcon holidays, which are holidays for 8-18s.
+CPAS is responsible for Venture and Falcon holidays, which are holidays for children aged 8 to 18.
 Falcons are subsidised holidays for young people who might not otherwise be able to go on holiday.
-CPAS also has responsibility (sole or shared) for around 690 patronages of Anglican churches up and down the country, and seeks to fill vacant incumbency posts with evangelical leaders.
+CPAS also has responsibility (sole or shared) for around 700 patronages of Anglican churches across the country.
+It largely proposes evangelical candidates for appointment by bishops.

+Ruth Bushyager, the Bishop of Horsham, is the chair of trustees.

 There is a head office team who develop and deliver tools, training and resources for churches.

 Their records are held at the University of Birmingham Special Collections.

 Controversy

-In March 2021, Church Times reported a conflict in 2018 between CPAS and the PCC of St Luke's, West Holloway (a member of Inclusive Church), over the appointment of a new vicar.
+In March 2021, the Church Times reported a conflict in 2018 between CPAS and the PCC of St Luke's, West Holloway (a member of Inclusive Church), over the appointment of a new vicar.
 The PCC representatives could not agree with the patron on which candidates to shortlist, after two rounds of interviews.
 After a year elapsed, CPAS' right of presentation expired, and eventually the new vicar, John MacKenzie, was appointed by Sarah Mullally, Bishop of London.
-Joanne Grenfell, Bishop of Stepney, is working to resolve the situation by trying to finding another parish with which to do a patronage swap.
-Neither John Dunnett, CPAS general director, nor Mike Duff, CPAS patronage secretary, commented to Church Times.
+Joanne Grenfell, Bishop of Stepney, is working to resolve the situation by trying to find another parish with which to do a patronage swap.
+Neither John Dunnett, CPAS general director, nor Mike Duff, CPAS patronage secretary, commented to the Church Times.

 Writing about the system of patronage, Martin Wroe suggested it is "time to disempower some of these hidden hierarchies and place a little more trust in the local".

+Affirmations on Sexuality

+Following the proposed introduction of same-sex blessings (Prayers of Love and Faith) by the Church of England, CPAS released an announcement that included a statement titled "Affirmations on Sexuality" (a copy of such a summary made by the Evangelical Alliance).
+This states, among other things, the following: